top of page

 Submit your information form and we will review your application within 24 hours and will get back to you with more details about booking your retreat.

-Please specify in your application that you are interested to work with Ayahuasca.
+Please specify in your application that you are interested in working with Ayahuasca.

 Ayahuasca Ceremony Logistics